Monday, April 25, 2011

 I do remember Tolliver Lawson coming to our house and I seemed to know this involved a different kind of serious business.
 From that meeting was the beginning of the Lawson-Mace Motor Company.
 They started selling Chrysler and Plymouth cars around 1946.
 This was the post-war era and another cultural shift.
 People had been through the depression, they had rationing during the war, but now times were good and there was more discretionary income and the demand for automobiles out stripped the supply.
 Many of the dealers sold their cars to the highest bidder, but Tolliver and Dad prided themselves on selling to the next person in the community that was on the list and selling the car at a fair price.
 The garage was located “under the hill” down by Sweeney’s Tavern.
 Eventually Chrysler corp. thought their dealers should have a better show room and around the early 50’s Dad bought the garage and service station at the junction of 17 and 52.
 He bought out Tolliver at that time and built a show room that connected the garage and service station.
 We lived in the living quarters of that building for a year or two and even though we had electricity, phone and indoor plumbing, it was not worth the lack of privacy so we moved back to the farm property that was about a mile east of town.
 My Uncle Hig Atkison wired that house for electricity but we never did have a phone or indoor plumbing there.

 One of the things I remember about the dealership was the day Tolliver bought a brand new yellow Chrysler convertible which was one of the most appealingly beautiful and exciting cars I ever remember seeing, even now.
-Here is a photo of one of those cars although not the original one Tolliver bought (photo 36):
+My father bought one of Tolliver and Lucian’s Plymouths (photo 37).

 37 Late Forties Plymouth - Bonnie Bear Tyler